CEO and President

-Paulette Senior has devoted her life and career to breaking down systemic barriers and building up diverse women and girls to overcome barriers and reach their full potential.when she immigrated to Canada from Jamaica as a young girl – an experience that ignited her interest in social justice and helped make her the dynamic, grounded leader she is today.
+Paulette Senior has devoted her life and career to breaking down systemic barriers and building up diverse women and girls.
+Her personal experience immigrating to Canada from Jamaica as a young girl ignited her interest in social justice and helped make her the dynamic, grounded leader she is today.

-Paulette joined the Canadian Women’s Foundation in 2016, after 10 years as CEO of YWCA Canada.
-She is a sought-after speaker and commentator on issues including gender equity, gender-based violence, women’s poverty and the wage gap, girls’ empowerment, and leadership.
-Her work at the Foundation is guided by the vision of an inclusive, national movement toward equity that will strengthen all Canadians.
+In 2016, Paulette joined the Canadian Women’s Foundation as President and CEO after a decade serving as CEO of YWCA Canada.
+She is a sought-after thought-leader on numerous issues including gender equity and gender-based violence; women’s poverty and the wage gap; girls’ empowerment; and leadership.
+Her focus at the Foundation is to bolster an inclusive national movement for all women, girls, and communities across Canada.

 “The premise of the Foundation when it was created was to transform the lives of women and to support the underpinning of a women’s movement in Canada.
 Being able to lead the next iteration of that is an incredible opportunity.” – Paulette Senior